ServiceStackApps/typescript-redux/README.md

 To make the HelloWorld component available we need to use the `export` keyword.
-We can also use the `default` keyword to define a **default export** which makes it a little nicer to import as consumers can assign it to their preferred name when they import it.
+We can also use the `default` keyword to define a **default export** which makes it a little nicer to import as consumers can assign it to their preferred name when importing it.

-Now remove the HelloWorld implementation from `app.tsx` and import the exported component instead:
+Then remove the existing HelloWorld implementation from **app.tsx** and import the exported component instead:

 ### [app.tsx](https://github.com/ServiceStackApps/typescript-redux/blob/master/src/TypeScriptRedux/src/example02/app.tsx)